What's Next Syndrome

 Just take this moment and check in with your day so far.
 Since your day began, how many thoughts have you had about what you want?
 How many about what you don’t want?
 How much of the wanting is about getting an object of desire such as a new job, relationship, sex, food, clothes, house, car, etc., fill in the blank.
 How much of the not wanting is about the exact same things?

-Like a tasmanian devil, we are frantically seeking endeavors that consume our time and energy on gaining something, getting pleasure, improving our status, and getting approval.
+Like a Tasmanian devil, we are frantically seeking endeavors that consume our time and energy on gaining something, getting pleasure, improving our status, and getting approval.
 Yet, we can also assess that these same conquests bring pain, loss, disrepute, and attack.

 At any given time, we have just about any possible desire at our fingertips, literally.
 Google anything your heart desires and within seconds hundreds of thousands of opportunities will present itself.
 If your desire is for food, check out how many restaurants offer delivery to your home so no need to go anywhere.
 If you want entertainment, it’s endless.
 Sex, check out pornography, or the 2,500 dating websites promising your soulmate.
 And, of course, shopping opportunities galore for clothes, appliances, books, yoga mats, shoes, cars, homes, etc. all awaiting a buyer.
-And, as Shel Silverstein writes in The Giving Tree, “you may cut off my branches and build a house ….then you’ll be happy”……but not really.
+And, in "The Giving Tree" as Shel Silverstein writes, “You may cut off my branches and build a house … then you’ll be happy," but not really.